nextpad-plus-plus/.github/profile/README.md

 ## Credits

-Notepad++ for macOS is built directly upon the work of **[Don Ho](https://github.com/donho)**, the original author and principal developer of [Notepad++](https://notepad-plus-plus.org).
+Nextpad++ for macOS is built directly upon the work of **[Don Ho](https://github.com/donho)**, the original author and principal developer of [Notepad++](https://notepad-plus-plus.org).
 For over two decades, Don has maintained Notepad++ as a free, open-source project loved by millions of developers.
 This port would not exist without his extraordinary work.

 The macOS port is developed by **[Andrey Letov](https://github.com/aletik)** ([aletik.me](https://aletik.me)).